How to Create a Mailchimp Landing Page in WordPress

 The General settings tab allows you to change the name and URL for your landing page.
 You can also switch between published and draft.

-If you want to avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
+To avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
 This prevents specific header and footer scripts from running and interfering with your landing page.

 SEO and Analytics Settings